2024-learn/dns-deep-dive/README.md

       - Word press hosting
       - Website builders
       - Email hosting
-      - Brokerge services
+      - Brokerage services
       - Privacy protection
       - SSL protection
       - Customer service support
     - Supported TLDs
     - Policies, such as the registrar's policies on domain transfers, domain expiration...
-  - It is recommended that you register your domain name on the registrar buthost it on another provider, simply because it is usually easier to switch hosting companies if required later on, provided that the domain name is hosted on a platform different to the one it was registered on.
+  - It is recommended that you register your domain name on the registrar but host it on another provider, simply because it is usually easier to switch hosting companies if required later on, provided that the domain name is hosted on a platform different to the one it was registered on.
   - A registered domain that is not associated with a service such as a website is known as a *parked domain*
 - __EPP Status Codes:__
   - Reference: <https://www.icann.org/resources/pages/epp-status-codes-2014-06-16-en>